denten-books/plain-text/0-chapter.md

 and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific contexts.
 Their work reminds us that the flatness of digital text endures only as an illusion.
-A substantial gap separates presentation from source material.
+A substantial gap separates the visible text from the source code that produces it.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).

 In *Plain Text*, I argue that some of the higher--level social ills of the contemporary public sphere---mass surveillance or online censorship, for example---are related to our failure to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy,